-This Healthy Sweet Potato Salad is the perfect dish to make ahead and bring to a potluck or picnic – this filling summer salad even has bacon!
+This Healthy Sweet Potato Salad is the perfect summer dish to make ahead and bring to a potluck or picnic – it even has bacon in it!

 Ingredients and substitutions

 - Olive oil – any neutral oil will work in place of olive oil.